nservant/HiC-Pro/doc/FAQ.rst

 ---------------------------------------------------------------

 The allele specific mode of HiC-Pro is based on a N-masked genome.
 Meaning that all SNPs information which can be use to distinguish parental haplotypes have to be masked.
 This masking can be performed in 3 steps:
 1. Extract relevant SNPs information.
-See the `extract_snps.py <doc/UTILS.rst>`_ utility for Mouse Sanger data.
+See the :ref:`extract_snps.py <UTILS>` utility for Mouse Sanger data.
 For Human data, you can use phasing data, or SNPs information available from public ressources, as the `Illumina Platinum Project <http://www.illumina.com/platinumgenomes/>`_, the `1K Genome Project <http://www.1000genomes.org/>`_ or the `GATK resource bundle <https://www.broadinstitute.org/gatk/guide/article.php?id=1215>`_.
 2. Mask the fasta genome.
 To do so, simply use the bedtools `maskfasta <http://bedtools.readthedocs.org/en/latest/content/tools/maskfasta.html>`_ utility.
 3. Then, create your bowtie2 indexes from the masked fasta file.